Archive-name: RGP_FAQ.RTF

 Other magazines (Replay, oh, baby, etc.) are awesumly "for thuh trade"; i.e., like, wow,

-arcade operators and their ilk, man, though it's fun to have a look from
+arcade operators and their ilk, like, though it's fun to have a look from

 the other side of thuh backglass!
-Gag me with a pitchfork!
+Oh, wow!

-Play Meter Thick, like, slick trade journal, oh, baby, mostly aimed at arcade
+Play Meter Thick, mostly, slick trade journal, mostly, mostly aimed at arcade

 owners and operators.
 Provides uniformly glowin' reviews of thuh

 latest games.
-Covers crane games, oh, baby, kiddie rides, fer shure, etc., like, wow, as well as
+Covers crane games, oh, baby, kiddie rides, fer shure, etc., mostly, as well as

 video and pinball.